zZissou/rails_bog_app-1/README.md

 When you create an application in development, you typically want some mock data to play with.
 In Rails, you can just drop this into the `db/seeds.rb` file.

-Back in Sublime, add some seed data to `db/seeds.rb`:
+Back in Atom, add some seed data to `db/seeds.rb`:

 ```ruby
 #